Particl-Community/academy/basicswap-guides/basicswapguides_liquidity_bot.rst

 		* :guilabel:`min_coin_from_amt`: This refers to the smallest amount of coins a bid must request for the script to automatically accept the offer.
 Remember that each transaction incurs on-chain transaction fees.
 Thus, it may be beneficial to set this value higher than the current on-chain fees.

 		* :guilabel:`offer_valid_seconds`: This parameter determines the duration (in seconds) for which your offer will remain on the books.
 After this time has elapsed, your offer will be re-published with a price adjustment, provided the script is still in operation.
-For instance, setting it to :guilabel:`3600` will prompt the script to re-publish your offer every hour with a revised price (current market price + :guilabel:ratetweakpercent).
+For instance, setting it to :guilabel:`3600` will prompt the script to re-publish your offer every hour with a revised price (current market price + :guilabel:`ratetweakpercent`).
 This parameter can be set universally instead of on a per-order basis.

 		* :guilabel:`swap_type`: The script defaults to publishing offers using the more private :guilabel:`adaptor_sig` swap type, which requires the offering blockchain to contain a transaction malleability fix (i.e., Segwit).
 If that's not the case for your offer, you'll need to change this to :guilabel:`secret_hash`.